kodecocodes/english-style-guide/README.md

 ## Other Unity Style Guidelines

 **animated GIFs** Use animated GIFs only once for an operation.
 When repeating the operation, use either a screenshot or refer the reader back to the animated GIF.

+**engine** Refer to Unity as an engine, not an IDE or other such thing

 **project assets** All assets in a project should be named using UpperCamelCase.